Integration of professional values

 Implementation:

-3)the deprivation of annual camp socialization, 4) a sense of their own insignificance against the backdrop of global events.
+The concept was designed to respond to the new challenges children were facing uncertainty, the monotony of lockdown, the loss of annual camp socialization, and a sense of insignificance against the backdrop of global events.

 Objective: